amitkparekh/F21BD-Docker/README.md

 The default username is `neo4j` and the default password is `graphdb`.

 You should be able to access the Web UI from `localhost:7474` as normal.

+### Mongo

+1. Open terminal within your local repo
+1. Run `docker-compose up mongo`
+1. TODO: Add other steps here.

+### Cassandra

+1. Open terminal within your local repo
+1. Run `docker-compose up -d cassandra`
+1. Wait for Cassandra to be ready
+1. Run `bash scripts/connect-to-cassandra-cqlsh.sh` to connect and use CQLSH.
+If it's not ready, it will error, so just try again.

+#### Notes

+- Data persists across runs.
+- Run `docker-compose logs f21bd-cassandra` to see the logs